Hazukiaoi/superpowers-game-ftween-plugin/tutorial.md

 Just want to do something after some time ?
 Then just create a tween with this fourth constructor:
-`( time: number, onComplete: fTween.TweenCallback, params?: fTween.Params ): fTween.Tween`
+`( time: number, onComplete: fTween.Callback, params?: fTween.Params ): fTween.Tween`

     new fTween.Tween( 2, function() {
       Sup.log( "Time's up!
 Remaining time:"+this.remainingTime ); // 0